DmitriyStepanov601/AirHockey/README.md

 on the opponent's side is also considered a violation.
 It is impossible to completely cross the center line with a crowd — the game stops and the move is transferred.
 If the puck leaves the table after a strong hit from someone else's cue ball, the move is passed to the defending player-despite the fact that the puck flew off his cue ball.

+A very well-known tactic is "Stationary Officer" or simply "Elephant".
+The essence of this tactic is not to move away from the goal and cover the very middle, and if the puck flies to the edge of the goal, the bat can simply be moved a couple of centimeters.
+This tactic is only suitable for defense, it is not very convenient to attack.

+Tactic:"The best defense is offense."
+The essence of it is to hammer the opponent into a corner with the sharpness of the blow.
+All strikes must occur very sharply and very strongly.
+But do not overdo it, this tactic can score not only the opponent, but also yourself.
+This tactic is more suitable only for the offensive, but it is very difficult to defend with this tactic.

+The "Fun Corner" tactic.
+All strikes are carried out from the side, when you hit the puck with a cue ball, the angle should be directed to the opponent's goal, this tactic is easy for both offensive and defensive, but keep in mind that the opponent will not be able to level the puck the first time, so it will fly to you, respectively, at an angle.